BindsNET/bindsnet/docs/source/guide.rst

         ...
     )

-Each :code:`bindsnet.network.nodes` object has many keyword arguments, but one of either :code:`n` (the number of nodes in the layer, or :code:`shape` (the arrangement of the layer, from which the number of nodes can be computed) is required.
+Each :py:mod:`bindsnet.network.nodes` object has many keyword arguments, but one of either :code:`n` (the number of nodes in the layer, or :code:`shape` (the arrangement of the layer, from which the number of nodes can be computed) is required.

-To add a layer to the network, use the :code:`Network.add_layer` function, and give it a name (a string) to call it by:
+To add a layer to the network, use the :code:`add_layer` function, and give it a name (a string) to call it by:

 .. code-block:: python